-SPEA-E 419 Applied Remote Sensing of the

-Environment (3 cr.)
+SPEA-E 419 Applied Remote Sensing of the Environment (3 cr.)
 Applications of remotely sensed data and raster geographic information systems in environmental research.
 Concepts of remote sensing.
 Image acquisition from different sensors, ranging from aerial photography to various types of satellite imagery.
 Image processing and analysis.
 Raster geographic information systems.
 Raster-vector integration.
 Concepts of spatial analysis.

-SPEA-E 421 PCBs, Dioxins and Flame Retardants
+SPEA-E 421 PCBs, Dioxins and Flame Retardants (2 cr.)

-(2 cr.)
 History of toxic chemical environmental disasters: mercury and lead; Love Canal and hazardous waste; polychlorinated biphenyls in Bloomington and New York; dioxins (in Agent Orange, Missouri and Italy); toxic torts; flame retardants (in Michigan and in babies, cats, dogs and eagles); persistent pesticides (environmental trends and in farm-raised salmon); Deepwater Horizon oil spill.

 SPEA-E 422 Urban Forest Management (3 cr.)

-Originally an outgrowth of arboriculture, urban forestry now encompasses the broader concepts of managing the trees, forests and other natural resources of cities for ecological, economic, and social benefits.
+Originally an outgrowth of arboriculture, urban forestry now encompasses the broader concepts of managing the trees forests and other natural resources of cities now encompasses the broader concepts of managing the trees, forests and other natural resources of cities for ecological, economic, and social benefits.
 Lectures, discussions, and field projects will be supplemented by outside speakers.
 IUB and Bloomington will be the field laboratory.

-SPEA-S 422 Honors-Urban Forest Management
+SPEA-S 422 Honors-Urban Forest Management (3 cr.)

-(3 cr.)
 Requires consent of SPEA Honors advisor.
 Course covers same content as SPEA-E 422; however, honors students will complete advanced coursework.